Obsessive Compulsive Disorder

 There are many evidence based treatments available for individuals with OCD.
 Many people benefit from one or a combination of these approaches:

-Exposure response therapy involves exposing the individual to the obsession and asking them to gradually refrain from the compulsive behavior that usually follows.
+Exposure response therapy involves exposing the individual to the obsession and asking them to gradually refrain from the compulsive behaviour that usually follows.
 With time, the individual will come to learn that their anxiety can be controlled without needing to carry out the compulsion.
 This can seem daunting to many individuals, and a therapist will work with a client to work on exposure at their own pace.

 Mindfulness and learning relaxation techniques can also be helpful.
 These can boost personal awareness and allow individuals to develop calming coping styles.
 Family therapy can also be beneficial, with many sufferers finding that OCD can cause problems within their family.
 If those surrounding you better understand your anxiety disorder, this can positively impact your recovery and allow families to support each other and feel involved in your journey to recovery.